antonbashir/dart-tarantool-storage/README.md

 So you can change Lua scripts or Native files (and recompile them) and your changes will be applied after SIGHUP.

+## Packaging

+If you want distribute your module then run `dart run tarantool_storage:pack ${path to main dart file}`.

+This command will recompile Native files and create `${directory name}.tar.gz` archive with executables, libraries and lua scripts.

+After it you can transfer archive to whatever place you want, unarchive it and run `module.exe`.

 # API

 ## Storage